“For music and service to become your way of life, you must confront economic realities.”

 Case in point, emerging musicians need to understand contemporary arts cultures and economies, which differ markedly from those of just one and two decades past.

-For instance, many of the music employers of a generation ago are shrinking or disappearing (e.g., orchestras, pit bands), yet there are more music graduates than ever pursuing those dwindling jobs, so emerging artists have to acquire diverse artistic, entrepreneurial, and tech skills to build new sorts of careers as independent pros.
+For instance, many of the music employers of a generation ago are shrinking or disappearing (e.g., orchestras, pit bands), yet there are more music graduates than ever pursuing those dwindling jobs.
+Emerging artists, therefore, have to acquire diverse artistic, entrepreneurial, communications and tech skills to build new sorts of careers in which they tap multiple income streams.

 Music Schools: Stuck in the Past